Skip to main content

 Rodoni Castle, locally known as Kalaja e Rodonit or Kalaje e Skënderbeut (Skanderbeg Castle), lies almost at the end of the Cape of Rodon, in the county of Dürres in Albania.

 Rodoni Castle is freely accessible.
-A nice ruin on a beautiful location.
+A nice ruin in a beautiful location.
 It is situated in a nature reserve and can only be reached on foot over a sandy path.
 This will take some 25 minutes from the nearest road.
-The path also passes the remains of a coastal battery of 4 gun bunkers, dating back to the time when Albania was a communist state, between the 1960s and 1980s.
+The route also passes the remains of a coastal battery of 4 gun bunkers, dating back to the time when Albania was a communist state, between the 1960s and 1980s.

 Gallery